 Ingredient Notes and Tips

-1) Candied Pecans.
-These are a simple combination of roasted pecans combined with whipped egg whites and warmed cinnamon-sugar, and deliver a large part of the recipe’s complexity in flavor and texture.
-Since we’re already turning the oven on for the cinnamon buns, I simply prepared these in the oven.
-However, you can also prepare these stovetop if desired.
-To do so, simply combine the sugar and cinnamon in a shallow skillet with about two to three tablespoons of water, and stir over low heat until the sugar has completely dissolved.
-Once the mixture starts bubbling, add in the pecans and stir for several minutes.
-Be sure that all of the pecans are evenly and thoroughly coated.
-After that, set them out on parchment paper to cool completely.
-As a side note, candied pecans are also great on ice cream, salad, or simply as a quick snack on their own.
-2) Fleischmann’s® RapidRise® Yeast.
-Perhaps the most important ingredient in today’s recipe is Fleischmann’s® RapidRise® Yeast.
-To start, it makes today’s recipe much simpler to prepare, since the dough only needs to rise for about ten minutes – as opposed to hours.
-However, there are a few points to keep in mind when baking with yeast – and they apply to today’s Fleischmann’s® RapidRise® Yeast as well.
+- Fleischmann's® RapidRise® Yeast: Perhaps the most important ingredient in today's recipe is Fleischmann's RapidRise Yeast.
+To start, it makes today's recipe much simpler to prepare, since the dough only needs to rise for about ten minutes, as opposed to hours.
+However, there are a few points to keep in mind when baking with yeast - and they apply to today's Fleischmann's RapidRise Yeast as well.
 First and foremost, when yeast calls for lukewarm water, it means lukewarm.
-Hot water will kill the yeast, while overly cold water will stifle the yeast, since yeast feeds and reproduces best at around seventy to eighty degrees fahrenheit.
-Furthermore, you’ve probably read that salt counteracts yeast, but this is only true in large quantities.
-In fact, a total salt content of around one-half to one percent of the total dough, will actually help the yeast.
-If you prefer a saltier bread, you can up the salt share of the dough to a whopping two percent without any adverse effects to the yeast.
-With Fleischmann’s® 150 years of experience, you can bake quality, yeast recipes you’re proud to share.
+Hot water will kill the yeast, while overly cold water will stifle the yeast, since yeast feeds and reproduces best at around seventy to eighty degrees Fahrenheit.
+Furthermore, you've probably read that salt counteracts yeast, but this is only true in large quantities.
+In fact, a total salt content of around one-half to one percent of the total dough will actually help the yeast.
+If you prefer a saltier bread, you can up the salt share of the dough to a whopping two percent without any adverse effects on the yeast.
+With Fleischmann's®150 years of experience, you can bake quality yeast recipes you're proud to share.
 Homemade is always best.

-Regardless, you’re probably asking if preparing dough from scratch is even worth it.
-To answer that, let me begin by saying that I’m big fan of preparing doughs from scratch with yeast for the simple purpose of ‘freshness.’
-There is no better version of ‘oven warm’ or ‘oven fresh’ bread and pastries than those that come straight from your own kitchen.
-Beyond that, no one can assure quality, natural ingredients the way ‘you’ can.
+Regardless, you're probably asking if preparing dough from scratch is even worth it.
+To answer that, let me begin by saying that I'm a big fan of preparing doughs from scratch with yeast for the simple purpose of 'freshness.'
+There is no better version of 'oven-warm' or 'oven-fresh' bread and pastries than those that come straight from your own kitchen.
+Beyond that, no one can assure quality, natural ingredients the way 'you' can.
 In other words, if freshness and quality are the name of the game, then homemade is the way to go.
-For more information, head on over to the Fleischmann’s® RapidRise® Yeast Website.
+For more information, head on over to the Fleischmann's RapidRise Yeast Website.

-3) Karo® Light Corn Syrup.
-This is a great product to have on hand due to its versatility, from tasting great on pancakes on its own, to being a key ingredients in various pies such as pecan and pumpkin, and virtually any cookie recipe where it adds a soft and moist interior, and a chewy exterior.
-Today, however, we’re using it as the base for the icing, which gives the icing an almost ‘polished’ looking shine, as well as ensuring that it remains smooth and soft.
+- Karo Light Corn Syrup.
+This is a great product to have on hand due to its versatility, from tasting great on pancakes on its own, to being a key ingredient in various pies such as pecan and pumpkin, and virtually any cookie recipe where it adds a soft and moist interior, and a chewy exterior.
+Today, however, we're using it as the base for the icing, which gives the icing an almost 'polished' looking shine, as well as ensuring that it remains smooth and soft.

 More Seasonal Favorites

-1) Chewy Peanut Butter Chocolate Chip Cookies.
-Yes, these are a year-round recipe, but honestly these not only make for great additions to any holiday dessert spread, but also great gifts.
+- Chewy Peanut Butter Chocolate Chip Cookies: Yes, these are a year-round recipe, but honestly, these not only make for great additions to any holiday dessert spread, but also great gifts.

-2) Chocolate Espresso Roll.
-The Holiday season simply isn’t complete without a homemade chocolate roll.
-Here’s the recipe for my favorite version of this holiday staple.
+- Chocolate Espresso Roll: The Holiday season simply isn't complete without a homemade chocolate roll.
+Here's the recipe for my favorite version of this holiday staple.

-3) Pumpkin Pie Spice.
-The flavor of the season.
-Making your own at home couldn’t possibly be easier.
+- Pumpkin Pie Spice: The flavor of the season.
+Making your own at home couldn't possibly be easier.
 Seriously though, it takes like three minutes, and then you always have it on hand.

-4) Spiced Apple Hand Pies.
-This sweet and savory combination of baked apples, spice, and sweet crust is the embodiment of cold weather desserts.
+- Spiced Apple Hand Pies: This sweet and savory combination of baked apples, spice, and sweet crust is the embodiment of cold-weather desserts.

 Ingredients